 Section 4.
 A further function of the Council is to be a resource for advice in unusual practice or administrative issues that may arise at Austin Zen Center.
 Either the Head Teacher, Practice Committee or the AZC Board may consult the Elders Advisory Council to advise.
 This is meant especially for unusual and tricky issues when there is difficulty seeing the path forward, or to help determine a more skillful resolution.

 Section 5.
 The Elders Advisory Council will have at least two scheduled meetings, or conference calls, per year.
-And, will only meet otherwise as needed and called upon.
+One of the annual meetings will include a review of the state of the Austin Zen Center.
+Additional meetings will occur only as needed and called upon.